Search for Gabby Petito’s boyfriend continues after body found

-MOOSE, Wyo.
-(AP) — Authorities said a body discovered in northern Wyoming was believed to be that of a 22-year-old woman who disappeared while on a cross-country trek with a boyfriend now the subject of an intense search in a Florida nature preserve.
+It was not immediately clear if investigators were searching elsewhere for Laundrie.

+Investigators focused intently over the weekend on the wildlife area after Laundrie’s parents told police he may have gone there last week.
+The reserve has more than 100 miles (160 kilometers) of trails and numerous campgrounds.

-The FBI said the body of Gabrielle “Gabby” Petito was found Sunday by law enforcement agents who spent the weekend searching campsites on the eastern border of Grand Teton National Park.
+In Wyoming, the FBI announced Sunday that a body discovered in northern Wyoming was believed to be that of the 22-year-old Petito.
+The body was found by agents searching campsites on the eastern border of Grand Teton National Park.

 The cause of death not yet been determined, said FBI Supervisory Special Agent Charles Jones.
 Specifics on where and how the body was found were not disclosed.